mlswg/wg-materials/interim-2018-09/README.md

 # MLS Working Group Interim Meeting - September 2018

-This is the arrangements page for the MLS Working Group's first Interim Face-to-Face meeting, hosted by TBD in Paris, France.
+This is the arrangements page for the MLS Working Group's first Interim Face-to-Face meeting, hosted by NYU Paris in Paris, France.

 ## Register